ryanipark/recipe-web-app/README.md

 *This is a work in progress, features, tools and specifications are subject to change*

+**Tools currently used:**
+ - Express/Node server
+ - Webpack development React server
+ - Sqlite3 (Will most likely switch in future)

 **Brief Description:**
-I will be making a recipe web application; it will allow for users to create/share/modify recipes.
+- I will be making a recipe web application; it will allow for users to create/share/modify recipes.
 After the web application is set and done, I will also develop a mobile application.

 **Some features:**
  - A recipe will include fields for the following: